ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-govern-components.md

 The node will be unavailable during the upgrade.
 The status was turn grey and will read **Status unknown** or **Unavailable**.
 When the upgrade has completed, the status will turn green and be **Ready**.
 If the upgrade fails and the node lapses into an unrecoverable state, follow the instructions for [Restoring nodes](/docs/hlf-support?topic=hlf-support-backup-restore#backup-restore-restore) from a snapshot.

-To upgrade from a v1.4.x peer to a 2.x peer, the databases of all peers (which include not just the state database but the history database and other internal databases for the peer) must be rebuilt using the v2.x data format.
-Depending on the size of your ledgers and the number of channels your peer is joined to, the process of rebuilding your state databases can take quite a bit of time (several hours, in some cases), and is a mandatory part of the upgrade process.
-The time it takes to upgrade varies not just on the number of blocks, but on your network speed and the average size of the blocks in your channels.
-Note that the node is down during upgrade as the pods are rebuilt.
-When the upgrade has completed, access to the node is restored.
-{: tip}

 **It is a best practice to only upgrade one node of each type at a time**.
-In other words, if you need to upgrade both peers and ordering node, it is alright if you start a peer upgrade and an ordering node upgrade at the same time.
+In other words, if you need to upgrade both peers and ordering nodes, you can start a single peer upgrade and a single ordering node upgrade at the same time.
 However, do not attempt to upgrade multiple peers or multiple ordering nodes at the same time, as this threatens the availability of your components.

 It is not possible to upgrade an ordering node if any node in your ordering service is down for any reason.
 Coordinate with all of the administrators of your ordering service before attempting to upgrade.